flix/flix/docs/DIDYOUKNOW.md

 Did you know that:

-- Flix's standard library is extensive.

-- Flix has minimal prelude with only 18 functions.

-- All functions in the Flix prelude are total.
-Most functions in the Flix library are total.

-- No blessed library.

-- Mutable data is functional data

-- Consistent names of functional and destructive operations
+- Flix has an extensive standard library with more than 2,000 functions spanning more than 30,000 lines of code.

+- the Flix Prelude (the collection of functions which are imported by default) is deliberately kept minimal and contains less than 20 functions.

+- most higher-order functions in the Flix standard library are effect polymorphic (they can be called with pure or impure functions).
+The exceptions are functions that define (or use) equality, ordering, etc.

+- mutable data structures usually have two operations.
+For example, map and transform!.

 - Destructive operations are marked with '!'

-- The Flix standard library is X lines of code.

 - Flix library uses records to for certain function arguments.